tharapalanivel/fms-model-optimizer/examples/PTQ_INT8/README.md

 ```

 > [!TIP]
 > The script can take up to 20 mins to run (on a single A100).
-By default, it is configured for detailed logging.You can disable the logging by removing the `with_tracking` and `report_to` flags in the script.
+By default, it is configured for detailed logging.
+You can disable the logging by removing the `with_tracking` and `report_to` flags in the script.

 #### **2. Apply PTQ** on the fine-tuned model, which converts the precision data to 8-bit integer (INT8):